Rona Munro

-Rona Munro (born 7 September 1959) is a Scottish writer.
-She has written plays for theatre, radio, and television.
-Her film work includes Ken Loach's Ladybird, Ladybird (1994), Oranges and Sunshine (2010) for Jim Loach and Aimée & Jaguar (1999), co-authored by German director Max Färberböck.
-Munro is the second cousin (once removed) of Scottish author Angus MacVicar.
+Rona Munro (born 7 September 1959) is a Scottish writer for theatre, radio, television, and films.
+Her film work includes Ken Loach's Ladybird, Ladybird (1994), Oranges and Sunshine (2010) for Jim Loach, and Aimée & Jaguar (1999), co-authored by German director Max Färberböck.

-Munro wrote the last serial of the original Doctor Who in 1989, and returned to the show in 2017, writing an episode for the tenth series of the revived version.
-This made her the only writer thus far who has worked in both the classic and revival eras of Doctor Who.

 Early life

 Munro went to school in Stonehaven and studied at the University of Edinburgh, where she wrote plays for the Television Society.
 After graduating in 1980, she was involved in the staging of the series of Women Live festivals at the Netherbow Theatre in Edinburgh.